4 Minute Read

 Next, save up an emergency fund of three to six months of expenses.
 Once you’re debt-free and have a cushion of savings, you’ll have a financial foundation most folks twice your age can only wish they had.

 Your next goal is to save a down payment for a home.
 When you’re ready to put down roots and stay in one place for at least five years, you’ll be in a great position to buy.
 Again, avoid the temptation to go for the big home—and the huge mortgage that comes with it.
+Figuring out how much house you can really afford is key.
 Keep it conservative so you can use your income to start building wealth for the future.

 2. Get on the Long (Long) Road to Retirement